What are the average returns of the FTSE 100?

 - Make sure you consider inflation, as this can significantly distort data.
 A nominal gain of 10% is rather mediocre if inflation was 5%.

-- You can trade the FTSE 100 in a spread bet or CFD contract.
+- You can trade the FTSE 100 in a CFD contract.

-- If you are looking to buy a FTSE 100 ETF on IG’s share dealing platform, there are many different ETFs to use.
-UK-listed ETFs can be bought and sold from as little as £3 per trade and are exempt from stamp duty.
+- If you are looking to buy a FTSE 100 ETF on IG’s share trading platform, there are many different ETFs to use.

 - Alternatively, IG Smart Portfolios offers investors a low-cost way to purchase a diversified portfolio which has exposure to UK equities.
 We now have a three-year performance track record.